Texas’s Commercial Driver’s License Laws

 Certain cargo requires endorsements, which are added to the CDL.
 Endorsements require additional testing and are required to carry hazardous materials or passengers.

-Driver Restrictions
+CDL Driver Restrictions

 Texas also places restrictions on certain drivers.
 For example, an intrastate restriction will be assigned to any driver who is younger than 21 years old, cannot speak or write English, or cannot pass certain physical requirements.

-CDL Revocation and Disqualification
+Texas's Rules for CDL Revocation and Disqualification

 Serious Traffic Violations

-A CDL will be revoked for at least 60 days for having two "serious traffic violations" in three years.
-Having three serious violations in three years will result in a minimum 120-day revocation.
 The following violations are considered serious traffic violations: speeding 15 miles per hour or more over the limit, erratic lane changes, following too closely, and any traffic violation involving a fatality.
-Driving without a proper CDL in possession is a misdemeanor and serious traffic violation, but the driver can get the ticket dismissed by presenting a then-valid (the time of the citation) CDL in court.
+Driving without a proper CDL in possession is a misdemeanor and serious traffic violation, but the driver can get the ticket dismissed by presenting a then-valid (at the time of the citation) CDL in court.

 Major Offenses

-"Major offenses" include leaving the scene of an accident, chemical test refusal, DWI (driving while intoxicated), using a motor vehicle to commit a felony, negligently causing a vehicle fatality, and operating with a revoked CDL.
-A major offense results in a one-year revocation and any violation in a hazmat CMV carries a three-year revocation.
+A major offense results in a one-year revocation, and any violation while driving a hazmat CMV carries a three-year revocation.
 A second major violation results in a lifetime revocation, but reinstatement may be possible after ten years.
-The use of any motor vehicle to transport controlled substances or to harbor, transport, or conceal an alien will result in a permanent lifetime disqualification.
+The use of any motor vehicle to transport controlled substances or harbor, transport, or conceal an alien will result in a permanent lifetime disqualification.

-Out-of-Service Orders
+CDL Out-of-Service Orders

 Some safety violations can result in a temporary and immediate out-of-service order (OSO).
 For example, operating a CMV after consuming alcohol will result in a 24-hour OSO.
 Driving during an OSO will result in license revocation and penalties that depend on the number of prior OSO violations the driver has within the past ten years.

-An employer that knowingly permits an OSO violation can be fined $2,750 to $25,000.
+An employer who knowingly permits an OSO violation can be fined $2,750 to $25,000.

 All CMV operators are considered to have given consent to a breath, blood, or urine test to determine the presence of alcohol or drugs.
-An officer who has probable cause to believe the driver has any consumed drugs or alcohol can request a test.
+An officer who has probable cause to believe the driver has consumed drugs or alcohol can request a test.
 An unlawful refusal to test will result in license revocation and a 24-hour OSO

 Get Professional Help